FEAR OF HEIGHTS

 He leans on the wall

-looking my way
+looks my way

 on his left cheek